opf/openproject/docs/user-guide/projects/project-lists/README.md

 ![Public project lists in OpenProject](project-lists-share-with-everyone-list.png)

-You can reverse the action by unselecting the star icon.
+You can reverse the action by unselecting the *Share with everyone* toggle.
 The project list will return to *My project lists*.

 > ![TIP]
 > Using this function requires a *Manage public project lists* permission.
 This permission is automatically activated for administrators.
 If you want to grant this permission to other users, we recommend creating a [global role](../../../system-admin-guide/users-permissions/roles-permissions/#global-role) to assign this permission.

-### Share project lists with users and groups (Enterprise add-on)
+### Share project lists with individual users and groups (Enterprise add-on)
 > [!NOTE]
 > Sharing project lists with users and groups is an Enterprise add-on and will only be displayed here for Enterprise on-premises and Enterprise cloud.